HeresJohnny5/100-days-of-code/log.md

 **Today’s Progress**: While today was short lived due to work and visiting family for the holidays I was still able to get a little over an hour of code in.
 Today I wrapped up a Swift 4 Essentials course and started to look into [Netlify](https://www.netlify.com/) as a hosting option for my website and portfolio.

 **Today’s Thoughts**:
+While I was able to complete the Swift 4 Essential Training course, I had some difficulties understanding the context for more advanced Swift features i.e. *Enumeration*, *Protocols*, etc.